cfsp4rk2/demoserver/doc/log.md

 I am going to build this in the web as a temporary solution, and eventually port it over to the desktop graphics engine I am making called Zone.

 I could potentially call it schema.
 Maybe sputnik.
 Maybe comsat?
-Comsat.io is available.
+Buzz Media.io is available.

 Lets call it comsat for now.
 Communications satellite, its about seeing your organisation from multiple views, the network, the social and the physical.